peoplma/slacktipbot/README.md

 `pip install slacksocket`

 #Installation:
 Install dependencies.
 (Tested in python 3.4).
 Create an account at [block.io](https://block.io/).
 Add your secret_pin to the key_pin.py file, and get your API key and add that to the key_pin.py file.
-In Slack, go to the https://dogecoinmods.slack.com/apps/manage/custom-integrations page and add a "bot".
+In Slack, go to the Slack "custom integratrions" page (by clicking in the upper left of your chat and choosing "Apps and integrations") and add a "bot".
 Get the API key and add that to the key_pin.py file.